FeranmiOladokun/aws-s3-static-site/README.md

  I had to also add a bucket policy to actually grant public read access before the site worked.
 Once I did that, the site finally loaded.

 Still learning exactly how S3 permissions work under the hood, but this was a good first lesson in the difference between "allowing" public access vs actually "granting" it.

-## Next steps
-- Connect this to GitHub Actions so updates deploy automatically.